Skip to main content

 }

-Handy when servers correlate the IP a session started on with later requests.
-Start a CF challenge on IP A, finish it on IP B, that's a red flag.
+Useful when servers correlate the IP a session started on with later requests on that session.
+Starting a Cloudflare challenge on IP A and finishing it on IP B is the kind of inconsistency that gets flagged.

 Rotate-on-error